-When the hammer performance is requested to be verified, such verification shall be completed at no extra cost to the owner when the energy delivered is less than 90% of the stated potential energy (rated energy) specified in the submission.
+When the hammer performance is requested to be verified, such verification shall be completed at no extra cost to the Owner when the energy delivered is less than 90% of the stated potential energy (rated energy) specified in the submission.

-When the energy is equal to or greater than 90% of the stated potential energy stated in the required submission, the cost verifying the hammer performance shall be administered as a Change in the Work.
+When the energy is equal to or greater than 90% of the stated potential energy stated in the required submission, the cost verifying the hammer performance shall be paid as Extra Work.